Restraint of Pregnant Inmates

 4. Pregnant inmates should not be placed in a facedown position or in four-point restraint.

-5. Leg and ankle restraints that restrain the legs close together should not be used because they increase the risk of a forward fall.
+5. Leg and ankle restraints should not be used because they increase the risk of a forward fall.

-6. Restraints during transport to the hospital or during labor should not be used, except where necessary due to serious threat of harm to self, staff, or others.
+7. Restraints during transport to the hospital or during labor and delivery should not be used, except where necessary due to serious threat of harm to self, staff, or others

-7. Restraints should be avoided if possible during this period, because labor and delivery can result in exhaustion, dehydration, difficulty in urination or defecation, and complications such as hemorrhage.
-Necessary bed rest and rapid response to medical emergencies should also be taken into account, particularly for cesarean section (also known as a c-section) births.
+8. Restraints should be avoided if possible during this period, because labor and delivery can result in exhaustion, dehydration, difficulty in urination or defecation, and complications such as hemorrhage.
+Necessary bed rest and rapid response to medical emergencies should also be taken into account, particularly for cesarean section births.

 Adopted by the National Commission on Correctional Health Care Board of Directors